 STPR2 is being conducted alongside preparation of a new national transport strategy (NTS), which will decide future transport governance arrangements.
 The future of RTPs is uncertain, partly because of the emerging regional groupings of councils formed to strike city deals with the Scottish and UK governments.

-Tom Flanagan, director of Tactran, the Central Scotland RTP, told his board last week: “The RTP chairs have written to the minister expressing disappointment that the currently proposed STPR2 process appears to include no recognition of, or reference to, the existing statutory regional transport strategies [prepared by RTPs], which have been ministerially approved and have been developed collaboratively in consultation with councils, and have also informed strategic connectivity proposals and aspirations in a number of emerging city deals.”
+Eric Guthrie, the outgoing director of Tactran, the Central Scotland RTP, told his board last week: “The RTP chairs have written to the minister expressing disappointment that the currently proposed STPR2 process appears to include no recognition of, or reference to, the existing statutory regional transport strategies [prepared by RTPs], which have been ministerially approved and have been developed collaboratively in consultation with councils, and have also informed strategic connectivity proposals and aspirations in a number of emerging city deals.”

-He added: “Concern has also been expressed at the apparent intention by Transport Scotland to establish ‘regional groupings’ for the purposes of engagement on STPR2 without any apparent reference to the existing statutorily constituted RTPs.”
+Guthrie added: “Concern has also been expressed at the apparent intention by Transport Scotland to establish ‘regional groupings’ for the purposes of engagement on STPR2 without any apparent reference to the existing statutorily constituted RTPs.”

 Asked about the concerns, a Transport Scotland spokesman told LTT: “RTPs are key stakeholders in the NTS review and STPR2.
 The RTPs are currently engaged in the NTS roles and responsibilities working group, which is reviewing transport governance with a view to further clarifying, and possibly modifying, existing transport roles and responsibilities nationally, regionally and locally.